KlotzAndrew/instant-stock/README.md

 ### Setup

-It is all docker containers, so just run: `docker-compose up` Web container needs `rake db:create && db:migrate && db:seed` on first run
+It is all docker containers, so just run: `docker-compose up` Web container needs `mix ecto.setup` on first run

 Client runs at `/` api server runs on `:4000`